-Dr Christopher Burr is an Ethics Fellow and a philosopher of cognitive science, specialising in the ethical design, development, and deployment of data-driven technologies.
+Dr Christopher Burr is an Ethics Fellow and a philosopher of cognitive science, specialising in the ethical design, development, use, and regulation of data-driven technologies.
 He is also interested in exploring and understanding how data-driven technologies affect our decision-making and social institutions (e.g. individual and societal health).

 Prior to starting at The Alan Turing Institute, he held postdoctoral research posts at the Oxford Internet Institute, University of Oxford (2018–19), working as part of the Data Ethics Lab, and the Department of Computer Science, University of Bristol (2017–18).
 He completed his PhD in Philosophy of Cognitive Science at the University of Bristol in 2017, funded by a European Research Council scholarship.

-He has previously advised organisations including the Office for Artificial Intelligence, Council of Europe, Nuffield Council on Bioethics, Ada Lovelace Institute, Centre for Data Ethics and Innovation, the Department of Health and Social Care, and has conducted interviews with media organisations including the New York Times, BBC, and Vox.
+He has previously advised and worked with organisations including the Office for Artificial Intelligence, Council of Europe, Nuffield Council on Bioethics, Ada Lovelace Institute, Centre for Data Ethics and Innovation, the Department of Health and Social Care, and has conducted interviews with media organisations including the Observer, New York Times, BBC, and Vox.

-Christopher’s recent and upcoming invited lectures, talks, and public appearances can be found on his homepage.
+A list of Christopher’s recent and upcoming lectures, talks, and public appearances can be found on his homepage.